CousinRicky/hello-world/README.md

 ---

-Okular outdents Step 3 improperly.
+Okular outdents Step 3 improperly, perhaps due to the pound sign.
 How does GitHub’s renderer do?

 1. Set `global_settings { assumed_gamma 1 }` *before* using any of the keywords.